 - Macross Plus, a short OVA (and later movie) sequel taking place 30 years after the first series, focusing on a contest between two prototype planes.

 - Macross 7, a full series sequel taking place on a colonization fleet a few years after Plus, which encounters the enemy the Zentraedi were fighting before humanity.
-Something of a black sheep in the series, and tends to be very Love It or Hate It among fans.
+Something of a black sheep in the series due to being less serious in tone, with plot elements that push it toward Super Robot Genre.
+Fans usually either Love It or Hate It.

 - Macross Dynamite 7 (OAV), a short sequel to 7, taking place several years later and focusing on thwarting a group of poachers trying to hunt literal Space Whales.

 - Macross Zero (OAV), a prequel to the original series, depicting the tail end of the UN Wars mentioned in the series backstory, and offering some more insight into the Protoculture and their contact with ancient humans.